Guide to tautonyms, triple tautonyms, and binomial nomenclature

 What is a scientific name?

-The scientific name of a species is assigned by scientists studying it, and is usually based on Latin or Greek words.
+The scientific name of a species is assigned by the scientists who first describe it, and is usually based on Latin or Greek words.
 Each scientific name consists of two words, the genus and the specific name, which is known as binomial nomenclature.

 When writing out scientific names, the genus is always capitalised and the species is always lower case.
 Both should always be written in italics (or underlined if italics are unsuitable).